jessevel/jessevel/README.md

 # Hi, I'm Jessevel!

-I am an aspiring data analyst and a recent Google Data Analytics completers.
+I am a data analyst and a recent Google Data Analytics completer.
 I am an Information Systems graduate who is passionate about using data to solve real-world problems and make a positive impact on the world.
 Currently , I am pursuing Google Advance Data Analytics to gain more knowledge, xperience and advancement in the field.

 I have experience in *_collecting_*, *_cleaning_*, *_transforming_*, and *_visualizing_* data using descriptive and exploratory data analysis techniques.